kayx23/trakydeng.ca/content/pages/index.md

 Hi, my name is Traky (pronounced `Track-yee`).

 I started my undergraduate degree in Math & Stats specializing in Actuarial Science.
-Over the last two years of my studies and through a few co-op terms, I experienced a strong shift in interests to **software development**, **security**, and **infrastructure** and finally decided to reorient my path.
+Over the last two years of my studies and through a few co-op terms, I experienced a unwavering shift in interests to **software development**, **security**, and **infrastructure** and finally decided to reorient my path.

 My current experiences include full-stack web development, serverless backend, data analytics & visualization, machine learning, and automation.